Nellore Sheep Farming Project Report for 100 RAMS.

 The total covered area of sheep house/shed: 800 square feet = Length 40 feet x Width 20 feet x Height 10 feet along with 5 feet collapsible gate which is centrally located of the sheep house.

-The continuous feed management system in the covered area of the shed: 40 feet long x 2 feet width x 18-inch depth, which should be made up with red bricks and cement.
+The continuous feed management system in the covered area of the shed: 40 feet long x 2 feet width x 18-inch depth, which should be made up of red bricks and cement.

 The movable RCC feed troughs in the paddock: 5 numbers.
 Each measurement of Length 10 feet x Width 20 inches x Depth 20 inches.
 The feed trough should be located 6 inches to 10 inches above the ground level.